This Case Study is focused on:

 Glossary of Terms

-Animist: The belief that non-human entities such as animals, plants, and even inanimate objects,
+Animist: The belief that non-human entities such as animals, plants, and even inanimate objects,possess a spiritual essence.

 Manchu: A Chinese ethnic minority from north-east China, the people who gave Manchuria its